jubinc0911/ics435_higgs_boson/README.md

 Within that, I employed Optuna for hyperparameter optimization.

 Higgs_Boson_Report:
-- The task report for this assignment
+- PDF Report of this task

 There are two versions of Jupyter Notebooks:
 Higgs_Boson.ipynb: